Livery company: Precedence

 In 1515, the Court of Aldermen of the City of London settled an order of precedence for the 48 livery companies then in existence, based on those companies' contemporary economic or political power.
 The 12 highest-ranked companies remain known as the Great Twelve City Livery Companies.
-Presently, there are 110 City livery companies, all post-1515 companies being ranked by seniority of creation.
+Presently, there are 113 City livery companies, with the newer companies generally being ranked by seniority of creation.
+The origins of some companies, and the granting of their liveries, are now obscure.

 The Merchant Taylors and the Skinners have long disputed their precedence, so once a year (at Easter) they swap between sixth and seventh places.
-This mix-up is a favourite theory for the origin of the phrase "at sixes and sevens", as has been pointed out by at least one Master Merchant Taylor; however, it is possible that the phrase may have been coined before these two companies (Taylors and Skinners) resolved their dispute, which arose from their both receiving Charters in 1327 with no proof surviving as to which was granted first.
+This mix-up is a favourite theory for the origin of the phrase "at sixes and sevens", as has been pointed out by at least one Master Merchant Taylor; however, it is possible that the phrase may have been coined before the dispute arose, as it comes from the companies both receiving their Charters in 1327 with no proof surviving as to which was granted first.